Last updated: July 26, 2022

 Analysis

 “Smoking” is prohibited in public places, workplaces, and public transport.
-The definition of “smoking” includes the use of HTP.
-Therefore, use of HTP is prohibited in public places, workplaces and public transport.
+The definition of “smoking” includes the use of HTPs.
+Therefore, the use of HTP is prohibited in indoor public places, workplaces, and on public transport.
 However, there is an exemption which allows smoking in mental health institutions (for patients only).
-Due to this one exemption, the regulatory status code “Smoking is Restricted” is given.
+Due to this one exemption, the regulatory status code “Some Restrictions” is given.

 Advertising and promotion (excluding point of sale product display)